 Please install Monaca Debugger on your device.

-- Launch Monaca Debugger app and sign in using your Monaca account information.
-Make sure you are using the same account information you use for Monaca within Visual Studio IDE.
+Launch Monaca Debugger app and sign in using your Monaca account information.
+Make sure you are using the same account information you use for Monaca CLI earlier.

 Then, a popup message prompting you to pair the debugger with the local PC will appear.

 If your pairing is successful, your local project name will appear